spiritinlife/vendora_adelbatal_bark_social/README.md

 1. php artisan migrate
 2. php artisan db:seed ( will take a while )

+Project has been setup to start with sail easily but using sail is not a requirement.

 ## Issues to fix

 1. Barkers have reported that the site is slow, specially for users with high number of friends.
 Optimize the code to increase the performance.